txyon/MoNE_Portfolio/README.md

         )
 ```

 Following the proof of concept, an attempt was made to incorporate some automation into this script.
 This automation allowed an operator to push the "g" button.
-The system would increase th_off by 1, create and name a .es file, start recording data and run the G-code command from the CNC controller via GRBL.
+Then the system would increase th_off by 1, create and name and .es file, start recording data and run the G-code command from the CNC controller via GRBL.

 ```py
   if c == ord("g"):                              # "Look" for an input command from the g button